 - 1 Choose the Settings→Emulator Config→Monitor...
-(ALT, S, E, O) command. - 2 Select the Foreground option. - 3 Enter the base address of the foreground monitor in the Monitor Address text box.
-The address must reside on a 4 Kbyte boundary (in other words, an address ending in 000H) and must be specified in hexadecimal. - 4 If you wish to synchronize monitor cycles to the target system (that is, interlock the emulation and target system RDY on accesses to the monitor memory block), select the Monitor Cycles Use Target RDY option; otherwise, deselect this option. - 5 Leave the Monitor File Name text box empty.
-This tells the emulator to use the default foreground monitor present in the emulator firmware. - 6 Choose the OK button. - 7 Use the Settings→Emulator Config→Memory Map...
+(ALT, S, E, O) command. - 2 Select the Foreground (Built-in) option. - 3 Enter the base address of the foreground monitor in the Monitor Address text box.
+The address must reside on a 4-Kbyte boundary (in other words, an address ending in 000H) and must be specified in hexadecimal. - 4 If you wish to synchronize monitor cycles to the target system (that is, have monitor cycles terminated by the target system DSACK signal), select the Target Completes Monitor Bus Cycles option; otherwise, deselect this option. - 5 If you want the foreground monitor to run at a lowered interrupt priority level in order to allow critical target system interrupts to be processed, enter the priority level in the Interrupt Priority Mask text box.
+When it's safe to lower the interrupt level, the foreground monitor will set the interrupt priority mask to either the level entered or the level in effect before monitor entry, whichever is greater. - 6 Choose the OK button. - 7 Use the Settings→Emulator Config→Memory Map...
 (ALT, S, E, M) to re-map the user program memory areas.
 Selecting the foreground monitor automatically resets the current memory map and adds a new map term for the monitor. - 8 Load the user program by choosing the File→Load Object...
 (ALT, F, L) command and entering the name of the user program object file.

-When you select the foreground monitor, the emulator automatically loads the default foreground monitor program, resident in emulator firmware, into emulation memory.
+When you select the foreground monitor, the emulator automatically loads the default foreground monitor program, resident in emulator firmware, into the 4-Kbyte block of dual-port emulation memory.
 The foreground monitor is reloaded every time the emulator breaks into the monitor state from the reset state.